EvgeniGenchev/The_Notes_Of_Networks/README.md

 ### NETWORK:

 #### Functions:
-Adressing the hosts:
+- Adressing the hosts:
-    -gives IP
+	- gives IP
-Provides routing data:
+- Provides routing data:
-    -in order to route data over multiple hops Congestion Control:
+	- in order to route data over multiple hops
+- Congestion Control:
-	-coping wiht having more data than it can be sent without any significant delays or loseses
+	- coping wiht having more data than it can be sent without any significant delays or loseses
- Administration:
+ - Administration:
-		-provide functionality to administer routes
+	- provide functionality to administer routes

 ### LINK: